fatemehsoufian/DataMiningProject/README.md

 ## Phase 2: BERT Vectorization and Clustering (Python, BERT)

-In the final phase, the clean dataset obtained from Phase 1 is used.
+In the final phase, the clean dataset obtained from phase 1 is used.
 The data is converted into numerical vectors using BERT, which captures the semantic meaning of the text.
 These vectors are then utilized to implement various clustering algorithms, such as K-means, DBSCAN, or Agglomerative Clustering.
 The outputs of the clustering, along with any evaluation metrics, are visualized using Matplotlib.